pogboomz/portfolio-insights-app/README.md

 ## 📊 Overview

-This project implements a quantitative investing framework that:
+This project Keeps a Snapshot of all of My Equity Investments:

-- Tracks transaction-based portfolio performance
+- Visual transaction-based portfolio performance
 - Fetches real-time stock data (yfinance)
-- Computes risk metrics (Sharpe Ratio, Max Drawdown, CAGR)
-- Applies trend-based buy/sell logic
-- Compares strategy vs Buy & Hold

-The system is designed as a foundation for systematic investing and quantitative asset management research.
+- Live Portfolio Valuation

 ---